RAF Halton: Future

 On 28 February 2019, after a revision of the Defence Estates Optimisation Plan, MoD minister Tobias Ellwood MP announced that RAF Halton would not close until at least 2025.
 This was confirmed in letters sent from the Defence Infrastructure Organisation in May 2019 to local residents, stating that phased withdrawal would commence in 2022 with full disposal achieved in 2025.
 This was later extended with the airfield not closing until 2027.
 The plan to concentrate RAF recruit training for both officers and other ranks at RAF Cranwell was later put back by five years to 2030 at the earliest.

-Following a public consultation, Buckinghamshire Council’s Cabinet agreed a Supplementary Planning Document (SPD) for RAF Halton.
+Following a public consultation, Buckinghamshire Council's Cabinet agreed a Supplementary Planning Document (SPD) for RAF Halton.
 The SPD will inform the planning and development decisions for RAF Halton near Wendover once it ceases to be a military base.

+Following a structural survey of Halton House carried out in January 2025, a major defect was identified with officers and staff given 30 minutes to vacate the building which has remained closed and sealed since that time.
+It has been reported that the manor house will remain closed permanently and subsequently disposed of through the Defence Infrastructure Organisation.